levon003/dolma-count-streamlit/README.md

  ### "Dolma"

- According to AI2's blog post, Dolma stands for "Data to feed OLMo’s Appetite".
+ According to AI2's blog post, Dolma stands for "Data to feed OLMo's Appetite".
 For me, it immediately made me think of the Armenian/Ottoman dish ["dolma"](https://en.wikipedia.org/wiki/Dolma).
+I used the stone emoji 🪨 as the app icon to evoke the "dolma rock" that my father used to weight the wrapped bundles down while boiling.